-Easy to use and organised wardrobes make life easier for everyone but, as we age, the key activities of daily living may become more challenging (feeding, dressing, bathing), so we need to set ourselves up to make these activities as easy as possible, so a well organised wardrobe is a must.
+Easy to use and organised wardrobes make life easier for us each day but, as we age, the key activities of daily living may become more challenging (bathing, dressing, feeding), so we need to set ourselves up to make these activities as easy as possible.
+An easy-to-use and well organised wardrobe is a definite “must”.

-It is important to understand that we have lived longer and for many our wardrobes will have many items from our past (often which we have strong emotional connections to) which can make it harder to let items go.
+If your wardrobe isn’t set up for this, don’t be too hard on yourself (yet).
+It is important to understand that we have lived longer and for many our wardrobes will have many items from our past (which we have strong emotional connections to) which can make it harder to let items go.
+However, now maybe a good time to set it up for the coming years.

-- Remove what you no longer wear, what you no longer like to wear and what is not “worthy” of you (what I call “Farewells”)
+- So remove what you NO longer wear, what you no longer LIKE to wear and what is not “WORTHY” of you – these are “Farewells”, so either donate or toss.

 - How many old clothes have you set aside for gardening or doing chores?
 Realistically how many do you need?

-- As you make room in your wardrobe, you can start hanging up the clothes lying around your room – you now have space for the clothes you are currently using.
+- As you make room in your wardrobe, you can start hanging up the clothes lying around your room – you now have space for the clothes you are currently wearing.

 - Get rid of poor quality clothes hangers (particularly the dry cleaner steel hangers – they rust over time) – try to find a streamlined hanger that you like – it will be easier to hang clothes and your wardrobe will look more pleasing

-- If you find your wardrobe is hard to use – hanging rails too high or too low, too much hanging space and not enough shelves or vice versa, think about investing in an update – check out what is available – ask friends/family for help
+- If you find your wardrobe is hard to use – hanging rails too high or too low, too much hanging space and not enough shelves or vice versa, think about investing in an update.

-- Make it smell great – I love the old fashioned lavender bags and luckily I have an abundance of them as I harvest the lavender from my garden.
+- Make your wardrobe smell great – I love the old fashioned lavender bags and luckily I have an abundance of them as I harvest the lavender from my garden.

-- Once your bedroom wardrobe is organised, think about whether you have other bedroom wardrobes with your clothes in them!!!
+- Once your bedroom wardrobe is organised, think about whether you have other bedroom wardrobes with other clothes in them!!!

-- Importantly, while you are decluttering, stop buying new clothes!!!
+- Importantly, while you are decluttering and re-organising, stop buying new clothes!!!

 Mary J Harnan BBus, 3a home sorting specialist